talon-one/TalonOne.cs/docs/ManagementApi.md

 Get role

-Get the details of the specified role.
+Get the details of a specific role.
 To see all the roles, use [List roles](#operation/getAllRoles).

 ### Example
 ```csharp